Pope Leo XIV: Personal life

-During his time as bishop of Chiclayo, aside from daily Mass celebrated at 8 p.m. to ensure a clear mind, Prevost had periods of prayer at the beginning of the day and before dinner.
-He prayed lauds in the morning at the Cathedral and the Rosary with his priest colleagues around noon.
+During his time as bishop of Chiclayo, aside from daily Mass celebrated at 8pm (he preferred to celebrate Mass in the evening when his mind was clearer), Prevost had periods of prayer at the beginning of the day and before dinner.
+He prayed lauds in the morning at the Cathedral and the rosary with his priest colleagues around noon.

+Aside from Augustine, the greatest influence on his personal spirituality is the book The Practice of the Presence of God, by Brother Lawrence, which is about developing an awareness of the presence of God in everyday life and continually conversing with God.